notum-cz/strapi-plugin-content-versioning/README.md

 ✅ Keeps a history of all changes, providing the ability to time travel (revert back to previous versions). <br>
 ✅ Gives you the ability to have  **different published and draft data** <br>

+Data about all of the versions can be accessed by adding a parameter like `?populate=versions&publicationState=preview`

 ## 🧑‍💻 Installation

 1. Install the package with your preferred package manager using one of the commands bellow: